Ben10Harper/CS401_Final_Website/README.md

 # Final website for CS401

-Name: YOUR NAME HERE
+Name: Benton Harper
-email: YOUR EMAIL HERE
+email: bentonharper@u.boisestate.edu

 ## How to run this website